ivanadokic/ivanadokic.github.io/_posts/2020-05-16-java_srcipt_app_-_book_reviews.markdown

 <a href="https://imgur.com/O9fZ6ad"><img src="https://i.imgur.com/O9fZ6adh.jpg" title="source: imgur.com" /></a>

-We have EventListener and handleMenuClick function to determine if target is anything besides the menus and I create callback object that has key value pairs and if we matched the targets with the keys in the object we can essentially pull out that function from the object and invoke it:
+EventListener and handleMenuClick function is set to determine if target is anything besides the menus and I create callback object that has key value pairs and if we matched the targets with the keys in the object, we can essentially pull out that function from the object and invoke it:
 ```
 function handleMenuClick(event){
   if (event.target.id !== menu){